SirWumpus/post4/README.md

 ### INCLUDE filepath
 ( `<spaces>filepath` --  )

+Skip leading white space and parse `filepath` delimited by a white space character.
+Push the address and length of the `filepath` on the stack and perform the function of `INCLUDED`.

 - - -
 ### INCLUDED
 ( `caddr` `u` -- )

+Save the current input source specification, including the current value of `SOURCE-ID`.
+Open the file specified by `caddr` `u`, store the resulting fileid in `SOURCE-ID`, and make it the input source.
+Store zero (0) in `BLK`.
+Interpret the file line by line until end of file.
+Other stack effects are due to the words included.
+The input source specification is restored after the file is closed.

 - - -
 ### INVERT